 The Clone Stamp tool can clone a part of an image from one part into another while maintaining the original color range, shadows, and other characteristics of the cloned part.
 Cloning can be done within one layer, between different layers, or between loaded images.

-To clone an object, first select the area to be cloned: do this by first holding down Alt (Option on Mac), and then clicking on the area from which the clone will be taken.
+To clone an object, first select the area to be cloned: do this by first holding down Alt on Windows (Option on Mac), and then clicking on the area from which the clone will be taken.

 Once the reference point is defined, place the cursor over the area you wish to place the clone.
 Left-click to apply the clone.
 When you left-click a cross-shapped cursor will appear over the source image, identifying the original fragment.